-But rather than giving us what we truly deserve, God gave us in Christ Jesus what we didn’t and can never deserve or merit through our performance, self-righteousness or good works.
+But rather than giving us what we truly deserve, God gave us in and through Christ Jesus what we did not and can never deserve or merit through our self-righteousness, performance or good works.

 Paul testifies to this truth in his epistle to the Church at Ephesus.

 7 In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace